 You agree that cross-recruiting is not allowed.
 This means that nominating, soliciting, or otherwise recruiting your advising/mentoring partner to work for you, for your organization, or for any other person or organization is prohibited.

-In addition to all other terms of this Agreement, you also agree that the following additional terms shall apply if you join, participate in, or view any of the Youth Business USA virtual communities.
+If you join, participate in, or view any of the Youth Business USA virtual communities, you agree to:

 We have the right to monitor activity and content associated with virtual communities; however, we are not obligated to do so, nor are we obligated to take any action relating to any such monitoring.
 While we reserve the right to remove any post or any other content from any community at our complete discretion, we are under no obligation to do so under any circumstances.
 We will have no responsibility for the accuracy, integrity, quality, or anything else relating to any post or any other content.